TheWicha/My-app-repo/README.md

   -Docker<br>
   -Docker-compose<br>

-  to start download or clone repo
+  to start download or clone repo, then <br>
   `npm install`<br>
   `npm run start:dev` to start server in developer mode<br>
   `npm run build:watch` to build with webpack<<br>